Conectric/conectric-usb-gateway/README.md

 }
 ```

+### Example 4: Exchange RS-485 Messages with Another USB Router

+An RS-485 example will be provided in a future release.

-### Example 4: Send an SMS Message Via Twilio API When A Door Opens
+### Example 5: Send an SMS Message Via Twilio API When A Door Opens

 **Location:** `examples/twiliosms`.